China newspaper execs confess to extorting money from companies

 The two appeared on state broadcaster China Central Television wearing bright orange garb confessing to the crimes.

-Chinese media often convicts people of crimes before they have even been charged, let alone appeared in court, jeopardizing the prospects of a fair trial.
+Chinese media often convicts people of crimes before they have even been charged, let alone appeared in court, jeopardising the prospects of a fair trial.

 Liu and Zhou were taken into custody last week along with an advertising manager and a reporter.
 Two executives at financial public relations firms Roya Investment Services Limited, based in Shanghai, and Nukirin Investment Advisory, in the southern city of Shenzhen, were also detained.